 No. There are no salaries, wages, or financial compensation associated with volunteering either in emergencies or non-emergency events.

-See the following Oregon Revised Statutes (ORS) and Oregon Administrative Rules (OAR) for information on SERV-OR, including liability and injury protection:
+The following links provide information regarding Oregon Revised Statutes (ORS), Oregon Administrative Rules (OAR), and liability and injury protection:

 Yes.
 The status of professional license is verified (active, unrestricted, and in good standing) along with certain other data (e.g., Federation of State Medical Boards (FSMB), Drug Enforcement Administration (DEA) and criminal background check).
 This information is kept in the SERV-OR secure database.